bayucp30/bayucp30/README.md

-Hi, I'm Bayu Chandra Putra 👋
+I'm Bayu Chandra Putra, a Master’s graduate in Computer Science.
 Data Analyst with 3 years experience in SQL, BI Dashboards, and Data Visualization.

 Skills: